zhaoshenzhai/mathwiki/Notes/Linear Algebra.md

 ---

-**Characterizations.** Vector spaces are characterized by their dimension, in the sense that they are [linearly isomorphic $\Leftrightarrow$ their dimensions coincide](Linearly%20isomorphic%20iff%20dimensions%20coincide%20(finite-dim.).md).
+**Characterizations.** As with most categories, vector spaces are [identified](Isomorphic%20Vector%20Spaces.md) up to [isomorphism](Linear%20Isomorphism.md).
+Indeed, they are characterized by their dimension, in the sense that they are [linearly isomorphic $\Leftrightarrow$ their dimensions coincide](Linearly%20isomorphic%20iff%20dimensions%20coincide%20(finite-dim.).md).
 Thus in the finite-dimensional case, we can, under a choice of basis:
 * [Represent](Linear%20isomorphism%20between%20finite-dim%20vector%20spaces%20and%20tuple%20spaces.md) vectors by tuples in $K^n$ (thereby establishing a [coordinate system](Coordinate%20Representation%20of%20Finite-dim.%20Vector%20Spaces.md)).
 * [Represent](Linear%20isomorphism%20between%20linear%20maps%20and%20matrices.md) linear maps by [matrices](Matrix.md) (their actions on a vector [are represented by](Action%20of%20linear%20map%20repr%20under%20basis%20left-multiplication%20of%20matrix%20representation.md) matrix-vector multiplication, and compositions between linear maps [are represented by](Composition%20of%20linear%20maps%20repr%20under%20basis%20matrix%20product%20of%20representations.md) matrix multiplication).